lapnd/httdes.github.io/tee-hw.md

 	where the X4 is the 4th partition of the USB device

 ## II. c) If using QSPI (Flash)

+If you're using the QSPI option in the DE4 & TR4 demos (VC707 demo doesn't support QSPI), then you have to copy the ZSBL to the Flash outside.
+Below is the instruction of how to program the Flash via QSPI.

 ## II. d) Boot on & run the test